Founded on January 12, 2012, Volant is the flagship group among the sister-societies under Elysian.

 Wonderlic Cognitive Abilities Test– at least 43/50

 If you don’t see a test of yours on here, don’t be surprised.
 That’s okay.
 Send us what you have, and we will evaluate it.
-Again, just make sure it is a proctored and standardized test.
+Again, just make sure it is a proctored and standardized test you send to us.

 -Accept that you may be removed from the society if you are inactive for more than six months, or combative with multiple members